This is the multi-page printable view of this section. Click here to print.

 - CacheStore(DBaaS) feature added

-- Intel 4th generation (Sapphire Rapids) processor-based 2nd generation (db2) server type added.
-For more information, see CacheStore(DBaaS) server type
+- Added 2nd generation (db2) server type based on Intel 4th generation (Sapphire Rapids) Processor.
+For more information, see CacheStore(DBaaS) Server Type

-- Provides notification features for backup success and failure.
-For more information, see Creating a Notification Policy
+- Provides notification feature for backup success and failure.
+For more information, see Creating Notification Policy

 - Samsung Cloud Platform common feature changes

-- The Role Switch (Active ↔ Standby) function has been added to the Active DB and Standby DB composed of duplication.
+- Added Role Switch (Active ↔ Standby) function for Active DB and Standby DB configured in redundancy.

-- A Redis(DBaaS) service that can easily create and manage Redis OSS in a web environment has been released.
+- Released Redis(DBaaS) service that allows easy creation and management of Redis OSS in a web environment.